pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

     ![Click the Create button](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-create-button.png)

-## Step 2: Create the source database endpoint
+## Step 2.
+Create the source database endpoint

 1. In the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/v2/home), click the replication instance that you just created.
-Copy the public and private network IP addresses as shown in the following screen shot.
+Copy the public and private network IP addresses as shown in the following screenshot.

     ![Copy the public and private network IP addresses](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-copy-ip.png)